 Foxlights are still being tested in the field, but their effectiveness for reducing livestock losses appears to be short-term (30 days or less).
 Like other deterrents, Foxlights and similar devices may work best as a temporary deterrent or in tandem with other deterrents.
 Evidence also suggests that they may be more effectively used proactively to prevent predation rather than reactively to deter an ongoing problem.”
 (Source)

-“Foxlights deter nighttime attacks by mimicking the appearance of a person patrolling pastures with a flashlight.
+In the workshop Ranching With Wildlife Building Sustainable Communities, Preserving our Heritage flier, Project Coyote discusses how Foxlights are used successfully around the world, read on: “Foxlights deter nighttime attacks by mimicking the appearance of a person patrolling pastures with a flashlight.
 Their dusk-to- dawn solar-powered sensors randomly flash LED lights at 360 degrees and can be seen up to a half mile away.
 Foxlights have been used successfully around the globe to protect livestock and crops from a variety of species including snow leopards, wolves, elephants, foxes and coyotes.
 Foxlights attach easily to existing fencing and are best placed where livestock bed down at night.” (source)

 Contact information for Foxlights